 Fig. 1-6 compares trends of various CPUE indices for age 4+.
-These indices are: "Base" series which used 5x5-degree aggregated Core Vessel data and the standardization model agreed in the CPUE modeling Group (CCSBT 2010b, Itoh and Takahashi 2016); "Base with Sx5" series which used the same data and model as the Base except that data resolution was by shot-by-shot basis; "Reduce Base" series which used the same data and model as the Base except for excluding by-catch and year interaction terms from the standardization model (Itoh and Takahashi 2016); "GAM" series which was based on standardization by a general additive model (GAM) using 5x5-degree aggregated all vessel data (Helidoniotis 2016); "N&T model" series which used Nishida and Tsuji (1998) model and 5x5-degree aggregated all vessel data.
+These indices are: "Base" series which used 5x5-degree aggregated Core Vessel data and the standardization model agreed in the CPUE modeling Group (CCSBT 2010b, Itoh and Takahashi 2017); "Base with Sx5" series which used the same data and model as the Base except that data resolution was by shot-by-shot basis; "Reduce Base" series which used the same data and model as the Base except for excluding by-catch and year interaction terms from the standardization model (Itoh and Takahashi 2017); "Base" without area 7 data (CCSBT 2017); "GAM" series which was based on standardization by a general additive model (GAM) using 5x5-degree aggregated all vessel data (Helidoniotis 2016); "N&T model" series which used Nishida and Tsuji (1998) model and 5x5-degree aggregated all vessel data.